 As I left Connecticut, I felt a sense of comfort knowing that this is the right move for me and my career.
 I’d say that there is 10% apprehension, and it sometimes makes it way out into an external form.
 It’s quite rare; even for the more common internal personification.
 For the most part, I’m happy in my decision.

 But as I left Connecticut, I also entered into something exciting: A NEW STATE!
 This is the first time I entered a new state since 2004!
 Holy shit!

 This state is beautiful.
-I’ve been around trees and hills all day, but there is something about Pennsylvania’s serene, rolling hills that makes me feel at peace.
-A bonus effect is that most of the tress still house their fall foliage.
+I’d been around trees and hills all day, but there is something about Pennsylvania’s serene, rolling hills that makes me feel at peace.
+A bonus effect was that most of the trees still housed their fall foliage.